 Let’s recap and put it all together.
 Every hair follicle has a genetic code determined at conception.
 This genetic code controls “if” and “when” each follicle will become vulnerable to the hair killing effects of a normally present male hormone called dihydrotestosterone or DHT.
 When this happens, DHT begins to slowly diminish the now vulnerable follicles by:

 As a result, hair within the thinning or balding pattern becomes progressively finer, shorter, loses pigment, and sheds/cycles more frequently.

+“Effluvium” is the medical term for hair shedding.
 Telogen Effluvium occurs when large numbers of hair follicles prematurely cycle, entering the Telogen phase; this usually occurs in response to some physiologic change (e.g. medication change, fad diets, severe weight loss, after childbirth, etc.).
 This hair growth cycling abnormality frequently causes dramatic shedding when the dormant Telogen hairs begin to grow again, usually three months following the physiologic trigger.
-In some women, their follicles are hypersensitive to numerous triggers, causing constant Telogen Effluvium episodes.
-This condition is referred to as Chronic Telogen Effluvium and may be improved with lifestyle change and medication.
+In some patients, their follicles are hypersensitive to numerous triggers, causing constant Telogen Effluvium episodes.
+This condition is more common in women and is referred to as Chronic Telogen Effluvium.
+Chronic Telogen Effluvium may be improved with lifestyle change and medication.